Chroma Recruitment Limited (”We”) are committed to protecting and respecting your privacy.

 Even though the UK has expressed its intention to leave the EU in March 2019, the GDPR will be applicable in the UK from 25th May 2018.
 The Government intends for the GDPR to continue in UK law post Brexit and has also introduced a Data Protection Bill to replace the current Data Protection Act in due course.

 Your new rights under the GDPR are set out in this notice but will only apply once the GDPR becomes law on 25th May 2018.

 We are committed to the correct, lawful, and fair handling of all personal data, respecting the legal rights, privacy, and trust of all individuals we deal with.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purposes of data protection legislation in force from 25th May 2018 the data controller is Chroma Recruitment Ltd. of Chancery Place, 50 Brown Street, Manchester, M2 2JG.
+For the purposes of data protection legislation in force from 25th May 2018 the data controller is Chroma Recruitment Ltd. of 31 Booth St, Manchester, M2 4AF.

 Our nominated Data Privacy Manager is Sarah Emmerson.

 We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003 (our business).
 We also provide the following other services: consultancy.
 We collect the personal data of the following types of people to allow us to undertake our business: